 NOTE: The RAN visible QoE measurements are supported for the DASH streaming and VR services.

 2) Application level measurement configuration.
-The Application in the UE shall send AT command +CAPPLEVMCNR [5] containing the parameter <n> set to 1 to the Access Stratum.
+The Application in the UE shall send AT command +CAPPLEVMCNR,see TS 27.007 [5] containing the parameter <n> set to 1 to the Access Stratum.
 This enables the the Access Stratum to present an unsolicited result code to the Application at a later time.
 Step 2 and step 3 are asynchronous in time with respect to Step 1; they may occur before or after step 1.

 3) UE registration procedure.
-The UE shall register QMC capability with the gNB by setting qoe-Streaming-MeasReport to “supported” in UE-NR-Capability [11].
+The UE shall register QMC capability with the gNB by setting qoe-Streaming-MeasReport to “supported” in UE-NR-Capability, see TS 38.331 [11].
 Step 2 and step 3 are asynchronous in time with respect to Step 1; they may occur before or after step 1.

-4) The gNB starts a network request session, with the QoE Reference [3] given in createMOI for QMCJob [3].
-For the duration of the network request session, the gNB(s) checks for connections where the UE has qoe-Streaming-MeasReport set to “supported” [11] in step 2.
+4) The gNB starts a network request session, with the QoE Reference, see TS 28.622 [15], given in createMOI for QMCJob, see TS 28.622 [15].
+For the duration of the network request session, the gNB(s) checks for connections where the UE has qoe-Streaming-MeasReport set to “supported”, see TS 38.331 [11], in step 2.

 5) If a UE has the wanted capability, the gNB stores the associated qoECollectionEntityAddress and starts a UE request session by sending RRCReconfiguration to the UE including serviceType, measConfigAppLayerId (corresponding to the value of qoEReference from step 4), measConfigAppLayerContainer, ran-VisibleParameters and availableRANqoEMetrics.

 If QoE measurement configuration pertains to MBS communication service, the gNB translates the qoECollectionEntityAddress into qoECollectionEntityIdentity and includes qoECollectionEntityIdentity in the RRCReconfiguration.
-NOTE: The IE measConfigAppLayerId indicates the identity of the application layer measurement configuration, see [11].
+NOTE: The IE measConfigAppLayerId indicates the identity of the application layer measurement configuration, see TS 38.331 [11].

 6) The access stratum in the UE sends an unsolicited response to the Application including app-meas_service_type, meas_config_app_layer_id and app-meas_config_file.
 These IEs map directly to the IEs in step 5.
-The unsolicited response is for the AT command +CAPPLEVMCNR [5] which is sent from Application in step 2.
+The unsolicited response is for the AT command +CAPPLEVMCNR,see TS 27.007 [5], which is sent from Application in step 2.

 7) The QMC Job remains inactive until the Application for the specified serviceType initiates service.

-8) When the Application begins service, it sends the AT command +CAPPLEVMRNR [5], including meas_config_app_layer_id and qoe_measurement_status to indicate a recording session has started, to the access stratum.
+8) When the Application begins service, it sends the AT command +CAPPLEVMRNR,see TS 27.007 [5], including meas_config_app_layer_id and qoe_measurement_status to indicate a recording session has started, to the access stratum.